lukstei/trading-backtest/README.md

 ## Who?

-My name is Lukas Steinbrecher, I'm currently in the last year of the business informatics (Economics and Computer Science) master at Vienna UT.
+My name is Lukas Steinbrecher, I'm currently in the last year of the business informatics (Economics and Computer Science) master at Vienna University of Technology.
-I'm interested in financial markets, (algorithmic) trading, computer science and also bayesian statistics (especially MCMC methods) and I'm currently a CFA Level 1 candidate.
+I'm interested in financial markets, (algorithmic) trading, computer science and also bayesian statistics (especially MCMC methods).

 If you have any questions or comments feel free to contact me via lukas@lukstei.com or on [lukstei.com](https://lukstei.com).